Efficient Graph Condensation via Gaussian Process: Methodology

-As the width of the weight matrix approaches infinity ($d_1 \to \infty$), the resulting infinite-width limit facilitates an analytical formulation of the covariance function.
-Assuming that the elements $\hat{x}_i$ in $\hat{X}$ are independent and identically distributed (i.i.d.), the covariance function of the mapping can be expressed in terms of the expectations of the post-activation outputs~\cite{neal2012bayesian,lee2017deep}.
+\wl{As the width of the hidden layer approaches infinity ($d_1 \to \infty$), the neural network converges to a Gaussian process, enabling an analytical formulation of the covariance function.
+Assuming that the elements $\hat{x}_i$ in $\hat{X}$ are independent and identically distributed (i.i.d.), the covariance function can be expressed as the expectations of the post-activation outputs~\cite{neal2012bayesian,lee2017deep}.
 Let $\beta = \sigma^2_{\varepsilon}$.
 For two graphs $G = \{X, A\}$ and $G' = \{X', A'\}$, the covariance function $\mathcal{K}$ is defined as: